 The draft amendments provided that a blind advertisement that promotes an issuer and its public purpose without promoting specific municipal fund securities or identifying a dealer or its affiliates also would qualify as a generic advertisement.

 Among other things, a blind advertisement may include contact information for the issuer or an agent of the issuer to obtain an official statement or other information, provided that if such issuer's agent is a dealer or dealer affiliate, no orders for 529 plans may be accepted through such source.
-The provision for blind advertisements was designed to address the unique characteristics of the 529 plan market, where regulated dealers and issuers not subject to MSRB regulation often undertake public-private partnerships in marketing 529 plans, raising issues that do not arise in the registered mutual fund market.
+The provision for blind advertisements was designed to address the unique characteristics of the 529 plan market, where regulated dealers and issuers not subject to MSRB regulation often undertake public-private partnerships in such 529 plans, other than the individual shares purchased by customers, as municipal securities.

+marketing 529 plans, raising issues that do not arise in the registered investment company market.